Empowering mothers worldwide through connection, support, and shared experiences

 Allowing a baby to sleep with a bottle can lead to milk pooling in the mouth for long periods.
 This creates an ideal environment for bacteria to grow, which can cause early tooth decay, often referred to as "bottle caries."

-Some studies suggest a possible link between feeding practices like bottle feeding while lying down and respiratory issues such as wheezing.
+A study found that persistent bedtime bottle feeding was linked with higher rates of chronic wheezing, cough, and respiratory symptoms in infants.
 While not a direct cause, improper feeding positions may contribute to irritation or aspiration risks in sensitive babies.

-Regularly feeding a baby to sleep with a bottle can create a strong sleep association.
+Regularly using a bottle to help a baby fall asleep creates a conditioned response, the baby learns that sleep requires feeding.
 Over time, the baby may begin to depend on the bottle to fall asleep, making it harder to self-soothe and leading to frequent night awakenings.

 Side Effects of Bottle Feeding for Mothers